bmschmidt/bookwormBlog/posts/2015-03-24-new-formats.markdown

 2. Capable of persisting for decades even **off the original server** with its data backend, through locally cached copies on places like the Internet Archive and Github.
 3. As little reliant on the distributed architecture of the Internet era as possible.
 Large portions of the web would break if Google or JQuery started hosting their minified javascripts at a slightly different URL.

-So those are the goals: the platform consists of three parts.
+So those are the goals: the platform consists of three components.
+From stable to experimental, they are:

 1. Something established: the Bookworm platform for text analysis and visualization, currently used as a research and discovery platform by organizations like the [Hathi Trust Research Center](http://bookworm.htrc.illinois.edu/) and the [Yale University Libraries](http://bookworm.library.yale.edu/collections/vogue/).
+This has its own stack [you can read about in the documentation.](http://bookworm-project.github.io/Docs/)
 2. Something less established but you may have seen: my D3-reimagining of the Bookworm front-end to enable many new forms of visualizations, like [animated maps of the State of the Union](http://www.theatlantic.com/features/archive/2015/01/mapping-the-state-of-the-union/384576/) or dotplots of [differences in vocabulary used in course evaluations of male and female professors](http://benschmidt.org/profGender).
 3. Something entirely new: A [hakyll](http://jaspervdj.be/hakyll/)-based blogging platform to easily share investigations on a Bookworm server.
-This may not be for everyone, though I hope some other places may want to adopt it.
+[Source code is available on github.](https://github.com/bmschmidt/bookwormBlog) This may not be for everyone, though I hope some other places may want to adopt it.
 In other cases, rather than hakyll it might make sense to use a local CMS of any sort with embedded Bookworm elements.
 The basic principles will be the same.^[I'm using Hakyll chiefly because it means I get to easily use Pandoc for transformations from Markdown, and because it means I can distribute straightforward binaries for the Bookworm elements.
-The Pandoc filters are easily extricable from the overall Hakyll framework.]
+The Pandoc filters are easily extricable from the overall Hakyll framework.
+I'm also using it because it's interesting to write in Haskell.
+I may eventually move some of my other sites from being "proudly powered by Wordpress" to "insufferably powered by Hakyll."]

 Last fall, I released a bookworm for
 [looking at trends in language use across 80,000 movies and TV episodes](http://movies.benschmidt.org/).
 That contained a single interactive chart without much text for